apache/cassandra-java-driver/manual/core/speculative_execution/README.md

 ### Using multiple policies

-The speculative execution policy can be overridden in [configuration profiles](../configuration/#profiles):
+The speculative execution policy can be overridden in [execution profiles](../configuration/#profiles):

 ```